wojtekmach/mini_repo/README.md

     #{
       name => <<"test_repo">>,

-      %% client requires an API key, but since NimbleHex does not
+      %% client requires an API key, but since MiniRepo does not
       %% support authentication, you can put any key here api_key => <<"does-not-matter">>,